Simple bookkeeping with personal support.

 Your first ongoing charge will be on the 10th of the month after you join the service.
 I’ll calculate your previous month’s revenue and then charge the card on file 3% of that amount.
 Play with the Flexible Pricing Calculator (above) to make this crystal clear.

 Yes.
-If you’re a coach with a simple set of business bank accounts and a few dozen to a couple of hundred transactions per month, with very few contractors supporting you…you’re the person I’ve built this business around.
+If you’re a coach with a simple set of business bank accounts and up to a few hundred transactions per month, with a few contractors supporting you…you’re the person I’ve built this business around.
 I’m excited to support you.

 If you’re running a business with thousands of transactions, a dozen bank accounts and payment processors, a growing group of employees and contractors, and lots of different offerings…I’m happy to refer you to a trusted colleague.
-If you’re not sure whether you’re a fit, fill out the intake form in the registration process and I’ll let you know.
+If you’re not sure whether you’re a fit, fill out the intake form on the sign-up page and I’ll let you know.

 Nope.
 I’ll set up your account for you and then run things month to month.
 (Note: you’ll pay around $100 per year for YNAB–not to me–directly to them).